revolunet/jsocket/README.md

 jSocket is a Python/Twisted server with a javascript client API.

-The goal is to easyly bring real-time communications into any webapp thanks a transparent javascript API.
+The goal is to bring real-time communications into any webapp thanks to a transparent javascript API.

-The Javascript API is responsible of establishing the best transport available and switch to fallbacks transports if needed.
+The Javascript API is responsible of selecting the best transport available and switch to any fallback if needed.

-For some reasons, the API is similar to IRC but it should be much simpler.
+For some reasons, the API is similar to IRC but it *should* be much simpler.

  - A `room` is created with an initial password
  - Users can join the room with that password
  - A `master` user can join the room with a special admin password and have more control

  - A standard user can only send `messages` to the `master`user.
- - `Master`user broadcast messages to any client
+ - `Master` user broadcasts messages to any client
- - Standard users are not allowed to communicate together.
+ - Standard users are not allowed to communicate together in a single room.
 (This behaviour should be configurable 'per channel')

 See working examples in `client/examples`